flyseq/drosophila_assembly_pipelines/assembly/README.md

 * `genomesize_busco.sh`

-### Genome size estimation
+### Genome size estimation from short reads
 Although Jellyfish is included in the Docker setup, we have not included [GenomeScope](https://github.com/schatzlab/genomescope) as it is simply run as an R script.
+Only short read data are needed for the following scripts.

 * `genomesize_jellyfish.sh`: generate a k-mer count histogram from short reads, use `<sample>.reads.hist` for genomeScope analysis
 * [Instructions for running GenomeScope](https://github.com/schatzlab/genomescope#running-genomescope-on-the-command-line)